 Just as the acorns begin to fall, squirrels are gathering supplies for their winter food stash.

-Acorns are the main winter food source for all kinds of animals, especially the grey, bushy-tailed creature.
+Acorns are the main winter food source for all kinds of animals, especially the gray, bushy-tailed creature.
 Oaks provide shelter.
 Squirrels make nests using the leaves or twigs, or curl up in the trunk’s cavities.

 Squirrels scamper up and down the trees, searching for acorns to bury and store for the coming winter.